ARMmbed/mbed-os-example-pelion/README.md

   - `target.header_offset` is also relative offset to the `flash-start-address` you specified in the `bootloader_app.json`, and is the hex value of the offset specified by `update-client.application-details`.
 For example, `(MBED_CONF_APP_FLASH_START_ADDRESS+64*1024)` dec equals `0x10000` hex.</span>

-  An example of this configuration can be seen for the `NUCLEO_F429ZI` platform.
+  An example of this configuration can be seen for the `NUCLEO_F429ZI` board.

         "update-client.application-details"         : "(MBED_ROM_START + MBED_BOOTLOADER_SIZE)",
         "update-client.bootloader-details"          : "0x08007300",